LBeaudoux/tatoebatools/README.rst

 Tatoeba Tools
 =============

-By allowing you to easily download and parse monolingual data files, *tatoebatools* helps you to integrate `Tatoeba <https://tatoeba.org>`_ into your codebase more quickly.
+By allowing you to easily download and parse data files, *tatoebatools* helps you to integrate `Tatoeba <https://tatoeba.org>`_ into your codebase more quickly.

 Installation